jieter/django-tables2/README.rst

   default value is used instead.
 Empty values are specified via `Column.empty_values`, by default is `(None, '')`. (backwards incompatible)
 - Default values can now be specified on table instances or `Table.Meta`.
+- Accessor's now honor `alters_data` during resolving.
+Fixes issue that would delete all your data when a column had an accessor of `delete`.

 v0.11.0
 -------